cstoquer/pixelbox/README.md

 ## Texture

-Texture is a basically a wrapper of an HTML canvas element that adds functionalities for Pixelbox rendering.
+Texture is a canvas that can be drawn and inside which things can be drawn.
+In Canvas2D mode, it is implemented with a HTML canvas.
+In WebGL mode, it is implemented with a GLTexture2D.

 The main screen (accessible by the global variable `$screen`) is an instance of Texture and most of its methods are accessible from the global scope.

 To create new texture, you need to require the `Texture` module:
 ```javascript